Custom coins, pins, and patches are more than just representative, they can save lives.

-The Pancreatic Cancer Awareness Network (www.pancan.org) is and organization with the following stated mission: (you should include a back link here to the post about mission statements)
+The Pancreatic Cancer Awareness Network (www.pancan.org) is an organization with the following stated mission: (you should include a backlink here to the post about mission statements)

 The Pancreatic Cancer Action Network is a nationwide network of people dedicated to working together to advance research, support patients and create hope for those affected by pancreatic cancer.

 As such, it is an incredible hub for information, support, and resources.
 This month they will also be handling a variety of fundraisers for advancement in research with a campaign that states: Pancreatic Cancer: Know it.
 Fight it.
 End it.
 The color for this campaign is purple.
 Organizations throughout the country will be taking up the cause and help in a variety of ways.
 The Monterey Company is proud to be able to support our customers in these endeavors.